The uneasiness of ‘easy modes’ prompts creative approaches from game developers

 “Demon’s Souls” includes some accessibility options, including tweaking the UI and removing the camera shake or motion blur, though these are limited settings in comparison to other modern blockbusters.

-Steven Spohn, the COO of AbleGamers charity (an organization that raises funds for disabled gamers), pointed to Bluepoint and Sony’s comments about “Demon’s Souls” having no easy mode, tweeting that, “accessibility can exist simultaneously without harming the experience of people who do not need those options.”
+Steven Spohn, the COO of AbleGamers charity (a non-profit organization that raises funds for disabled gamers), pointed to Bluepoint and Sony’s comments about “Demon’s Souls” having no easy mode, tweeting that, “accessibility can exist simultaneously without harming the experience of people who do not need those options.”

 Kasavin believes developers should make “every reasonable effort” to include accessibility in their games, to be “empathetic” to their audience.